snickerton/emdr/README.md

 ## TODO
 - Add volume
 - Change size and speed sliders to discrete number scale (or just add number input)
+- Save size, speed, duration, and all other settings as part of cookies

 ## What is EMDR?